Omitting types in logic of metric structures: Preliminaries

 \subsection{Conditions and types}

-A \emph{closed condition} is an expression of the form $\phi(\bar x)=0$ for a formula $\phi(\bar x)$ and \emph{type} is a set of conditions.
-(Open conditions will be defined in \S\ref{S.CFC} below.)
-It is \emph{realized} in structure~$M$ if there is a tuple $\bar a$ in $M$ of appropriate sort such that $\phi(\bar a)^M=0$ for all conditions $\phi(\bar x)=0$ in $\bt$.
-A type $\bt$ is \emph{consistent} if it is consistent with $\bfT=\emptyset$.
+A \emph{closed condition} is an expression of the form $\varphi(\bar x)=0$ for a formula $\varphi(\bar x)$ and \emph{type} is a set of closed conditions.
+(Open conditions will be defined after Lemma~\ref{L.CFC} below.)
+Type $\bt$ is \emph{realized} in a structure~$M$ if there is a tuple $\bar a$ in $M$ of the appropriate sort such that $\varphi(\bar a)^M=0$ for all conditions $\varphi(\bar x)=0$ in $\bt$.
+Type $\bt$ is \emph{consistent with theory $\bfT$} if it is realized in a model of $\bfT$.
+By a compactness argument, this is equivalent to every finite subset of $\bt$ being approximately realizable in a model of $\bfT$.
 If free variables of every formula appearing in $\bt$ are included in $\{x_0, \dots, x_{n-1}\}$ and $n$ is minimal with this property, we say that $\bt$ is an \emph{$n$-type}.

+A type is \emph{complete} if it is equal to the set of all closed conditions satisfied by a tuple in some metric structure.
+A fragment of a complete type is an \emph{incomplete} type.

+Throughout the following discussion $L$, $\bfT$, and $M$ denote a language, an $L$-theory, and an $L$-structure.
+For simplicity of notation we shall assume that the language $L$ is single-sorted.
+Generalizations of our results to multi-sorted language are straightforward.